-According to Burroughs executives, the processing power of the B 5930 falls between that of the IBM 4331 Model Group 2 and the 4341 Model Group 1.
-As compared to the larger Burroughs B 6900 system, the B 5930 delivers about 50 percent of the B 6900's performance, costs approximately one-half as much, occupies one-fourth of the floorspace, and requires one-third of the power and cooling capacity.
-The system appears to be well suited for both central host data processing and distributed processing applications.
+Introduced in September 1980, the Burroughs B 5930 is a versatile midrange computer system that features full hardware and software compatibility with the larger B 6900 systems.
+According to Burroughs, the processing power of the B 5930 falls between that of the IBM 4331 Model Group 2 and the 4341 Model Group 1.
+The B 5930 appears to be well suited for both central host data processing and distributed processing applications.